Axwabo/Frameowrk/README.md

 Upon the cat reaching the mouse, it will circle around it as long as the mouse is stationary.

-Wiggle the mouse for the cat to pounce and draw a curve.
+~~Wiggle the mouse for the cat to pounce and draw a curve.~~ not yet implemented

 The cat will move faster if it's farther from the mouse, and slower if it's closer.